subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 ## Aggregation: Data Cubes and Materialized Views:

 Data warehouses often perform operations like, COUNT, SUM, AVG, MIN, or MAX over a _Materialised aggregate_.
 This is usually run over a _Materialised view_.
 In a relational data model, It is like a standard/virtual view but it is written to disk.
-When the underlying data changes the materialized view also changes.
+When the underlying data changes the materialised view also changes.
 This means increased writes and this is why it is not used in OLTP databases

 In OLAP warehouses there is a common special view known as _OLAP cube_.
 It is a grid of aggregates grouped by different dimensions.